yob/puma-plugin-statsd/README.md

 ## Usage

-Ensure you have an environment variable set that points to a statsd host, then boot your puma app as usual.
-Optionally you may specify a port (default is 8125).
+By default the plugin assumes statsd is available at 127.0.0.1.
+If that's true in your environment, just start puma like normal:

 ```
-STATSD_HOST=127.0.0.1 bundle exec puma
+bundle exec puma
 ```

+If statsd isn't on 127.0.0.1 or the port is non-standard, you can configure them using optional environment variables:

 ```
 STATSD_HOST=127.0.0.1 STATSD_PORT=9125 bundle exec puma